-The estimate of the contributions to the fund shown in Table 2 is based on the 2018 SA Winegrape Crush Survey.
+The estimates of contributions shown in Table 2 is based on the 2018 SA Winegrape Crush Survey.

-A preliminary estimate of the 2017-18 contributions is included in Table 2, as payments from the fund in 2018-19 will be made from these contributions.
+A preliminary estimate of the 2017-18 contributions is included in Table 2 as payments from the fund in 2018-19 will be made from those contributions.